 Celebrate the written word by participating in Literature Week.
 Hear readings from published authors, faculty, and students.
 Literature Week happens twice a year, during the fall and spring semesters.
 Spring Literature Week also includes a creative writing contest.
 Join us for Falal 2018 Literature Week October 16-18, 2018 on the Pleasant Hill campus.
 All events are free and take place in the Diablo Room.

 Past winners of the Literature Week creative writing contest:

-The DVC literary contest is held annually and consists of three categories: fiction, creative nonfiction and poetry.
+The DVC literary contest is held annually and consists of three categories: fiction, creative nonfiction, and poetry.
 Contact one of our faculty and staff members for more information on guidelines.
-You can submit your writing from February 10 - March 31, 2017.
+You can submit your writing in Spring 2019.

 The O’Keefe Prize is a comic contest that is held annually.
 This is a unique contest as there are many opportunities to meet with faculty and students to learn comic techniques and printing.